Estimated reading time: 9 minutes

 Some people may have had to start over as I did by returning to school a second time.

-There are so many reasons that I couldn’t possibly list them all but compete with nobody.
+There are so many reasons I couldn’t list them all.

 There was a point when we had to stop investing in our RRSPs and change our budget strategy.